AurelianSpodarec/luavel.com/README.md

-# Contributing to the content of Lua Web Docs
+# Contributing to the content of Lua Web Docs - Work In Progress

 ## Making contributions

+Feel free to pull in a request anytime.
+Just please be mindful of how the docs are written and follow the style.

 ## Contributions